USA-Trev/COMP1690_CW/README.md

 The basic functionality should consist of a desktop application which enables an admin user at Speedy Taxis to manage taxi drivers and record their training and qualifications.
 The information has to be saved in a database.
 You can use any relational database management system you wish (e.g. SQLServer, MySQL, Oracle, Access, etc.).
 The database should be normalised and use primary key and foreign key constraints.
-The desktop application should be created as a Windows Forms application using C#.
+The desktop application should be created as a Windows Forms Application using C#.

 The application needs to provide the following functionality to an admin user:
 - Log in